dropzone/dropzone/new.md

 how to add file previews on your own, etc...).
 In the meantime you can look at the [github wiki](https://github.com/enyo/dropzone/wiki) for some information.

+If you have any problems using Dropzone, please try to find help on [stackoverflow.com](http://stackoverflow.com/) by using the `dropzone.js` tag.
-Don't hesitate to create an issue on github if you're stuck or think a feature is missing.
+Only create an issue on Github when you think you found a bug or want to suggest a new feature.

 </section>